Nick and Tesla's High-Voltage Danger Lab: A Mystery with Electromagnets, Burglar Alarms, and Other Gadgets You Can Build Yourself

 Is it any good?

-As a story alone, NICK AND TESLA'S HIGH-VOLTAGE DANGER LAB is engaging and well-paced, but what makes this book special is the scientific information it offers and the clever integration of instructions for building several cool projects.
+As a story alone, this book is engaging and well-paced, but what makes it special is its scientific information and the clever integration of instructions for building several cool projects.
 Budding inventors will identify with these smart, problem-solving young scientists, and they'll absolutely love making their own magnets or rockets at home.
 Instructions for the projects are clear and age-appropriate, and informative drawings from illustrator Scott Garrett will help kids follow the directions.

 Families can talk about...